2024–2025 Mozambican protests

-Since 11 October 2024, demonstrators in Mozambique have mounted protests against the 2024 Mozambican general election.
+Between 11 October 2024 and 24 March 2025, demonstrators in Mozambique have mounted protests against the 2024 Mozambican general election.

 Background

 General elections were held in Mozambique on 9 October 2024 to elect the president, the 250 members of the Assembly of the Republic and members of the ten provincial assemblies.

 The ruling FRELIMO party, which has increasingly become marked with growing concerns of authoritarianism and impunity amid the controversies surrounding the 2023 local elections and the 2019 general election, was declared the winner of the election, with its leader, Daniel Chapo, proclaimed as president-elect.
 This was disputed by Venâncio Mondlane, with his party PODEMOS claiming Mondlane had received 53% of the vote using data from their poll observers.
-The result was also questioned by the Episcopal Conference of Mozambique and the European Union, while deadly protests broke out over the election results, with at least 250 deaths, mostly demonstrators being killed by police and army forces.
+The result was also questioned by the Episcopal Conference of Mozambique and the European Union.